shnarazk/learn-godot/README.md

-# learn-godot
+# Learn Godot

-My record of
+My record of 'doing by myself' of
 - 'Make an Action RPG in Godot 3.2'
-- 'pixel-platformer'
+- 'pixel-platformer tutorial'

 in [Godot](https://godotengine.org/) 4.0

+(I'm a part-time lecturer about programming/game-development.)